jona7o/akka-match-demo/README.md

 - Develop an "api gateway" which calls both services parallel and combine the responses if they arrive under 4s.
 - run `docker-compose down`

+If the images are removed vom gcr.io you have to build it yourself with ./bin/buildLocal.sh

 [Tobias Jonas - Microservices - TH Rosenheim](https://innFactory.de)